Biological Sciences

 Studies of the principles of genetics and molecular biology as applied to adaptive evolution of genes and genomes.

 Speciation as the source of biological diversity.
-Historical and biological viewpoints.
-Analysis of concepts of species and models of speciation.
-Two lectures and one recitation per week.
+Analysis of genetic and ecological models of speciation using primary literature.

 Studies in molecular biology and genetics with emphasis on the use of newly developed techniques in biotechnology.
 Three lecture hours per week.